Here's a scenario that plays out far more often than people realize.

-And when she finally — finally — opened up to a colleague about why she'd been such a wreck, the response was (and I'm paraphrasing but barely): "Oh.
+And when she finally — finally — opened up to a colleague about why she'd been such a wreck, the response was something like: "Oh.
 It was just a cat though, right?
 You can get another one."

-She shut down.
-Completely.
-Didn't mention Oscar to anyone for months after that.
-She sat in my office convinced there was something fundamentally broken inside her because she couldn't stop crying over, quote, "just an animal."
+So she shut down.
+Didn't mention the cat to anyone for months after that, convinced there was something fundamentally broken inside her because she couldn't stop crying over, quote, "just an animal."

 Nothing broken.
 Not even close.

-What she was dealing with is called disenfranchised grief, and honestly?
-It's one of the cruelest things we do to each other without even realizing it.
+What she was dealing with is called disenfranchised grief, and it is one of the quietest, most unintentionally cruel things we do to each other.

 The term sounds clinical but the feeling isn't

-Kenneth Doka coined it — he's a bereavement researcher, been doing this since before I was born — and his definition boils down to grief that society won't let you have.
+Kenneth Doka, a bereavement researcher, coined it, and his definition boils down to grief that society won't let you have.
 Grief that "cannot be openly acknowledged, publicly mourned, or socially supported."
 Which, if you strip away the academic language, just means: the world decided your pain doesn't matter.

-And that's where it gets really nasty.
-Because now you've got two problems instead of one.
+And that is where it gets especially hard.
+Because now you have two problems instead of one.

 You're hurting.
 That's problem one.
 Fine.
 Grief does that.
 But then there's this whole second thing layered on top — this creeping shame, this voice in your head going am I being dramatic?
 Should I be over this already?
 What's wrong with me?

-That second thing?
-It makes the first thing so much worse.
-I can't overstate that.
+That second thing makes the first thing so much worse.
+It cannot be overstated.

-The APA published data showing something like one in five bereaved adults end up meeting the clinical criteria for Prolonged Grief Disorder.
-One in five!
-And the risk shoots up — way up — when somebody feels like they can't talk about their loss.
+The APA and other clinicians note that a meaningful share of bereaved adults can develop Prolonged Grief Disorder, and the risk rises when someone feels like they can't talk about their loss.
 When there's no funeral to attend.
 No sympathy cards trickling in.
 No casseroles on the porch.
 Just... silence.
 And you, alone with it.

 The stuff people don't think "counts"

-Right, so this is the elephant in the room.
-When I say disenfranchised grief, most people's brains go straight to pet loss.
+This is the elephant in the room.
+When people hear "disenfranchised grief," their minds go straight to pet loss.
 Fair enough.
 But it's so much bigger than that, and this is where things get messy.

-Your ex dies and you're not "supposed" to care.
-I had a guy come in — married to his wife for twelve years, divorced for five — and she died in a car accident on I-95 outside of Hartford.
-He was a wreck.
-Couldn't eat.
-Couldn't function.
-And everyone around him kept saying variations of "but you were divorced" like a legal document just... deletes twelve years of memories?
+An ex dies and you're not "supposed" to care.
+Consider someone married for twelve years, divorced for five, whose former spouse dies in a car accident.
+They're a wreck.
+Can't eat.
+Can't function.
+And everyone around them keeps saying variations of "but you were divorced" — as if a legal document just deletes twelve years of memories?
 Of inside jokes and Christmas mornings and fighting about the thermostat?
-Come on.
 Grief doesn't check whether you've filed paperwork.
-Same exact thing happens with estranged parents, by the way.
-People who haven't spoken to their dad in six years and then he dies and it hits them like a freight train and they don't understand why.
-But I do.
-The grief isn't just about who that person was at the end — it's about who they were supposed to be, and every version of the relationship that'll never get a second chance now.
+The same thing happens with estranged parents.
+Someone who hasn't spoken to a parent in six years, and then that parent dies and it hits like a freight train, and they don't understand why.
+The grief isn't just about who that person was at the end — it's about who they were supposed to be, and every version of the relationship that will never get a second chance now.

 Losses that have nothing to do with death.
 This one trips people up.
 Getting laid off from a job you'd had for 15 years.
 A miscarriage at 11 weeks.
 Your best friend since college just... stops returning your calls one day and you never find out why.
-Retirement, even — and yeah, I know that sounds ridiculous, but I've watched it destroy people who built their entire identity around their work.
+Retirement, even — it can quietly devastate people who built their entire identity around their work.
 Moving away from a neighborhood.
 Losing your health.
 These are real losses.
-Your nervous system doesn't give a damn about the difference — a broken bond is a broken bond, full stop.
-But try explaining to your brother-in-law at Thanksgiving that you're grieving a job.
+The nervous system doesn't register the difference — a broken bond is a broken bond, full stop.
+But try explaining at Thanksgiving that you're grieving a job.
 See how that lands.

-Kids and old people — the two groups everyone forgets about.
-We exclude children from funerals all the time, did you know that?
-I find this baffling.
+Kids and older adults — the two groups everyone forgets about.
+Children are excluded from funerals all the time.
 The logic is supposedly "it'll traumatize them" or "they won't understand."
-Meanwhile, six-year-old Sophia knows something terrible happened, nobody will explain it, and she's processing the whole thing alone in her bedroom with zero tools and zero vocabulary for what she's feeling.
-Great job, adults.
-And on the other end — when you're 85 and your wife of sixty years dies, somehow people think you should handle it better because you're older?
-As if six decades of shared life makes the empty chair at breakfast easier?
-I genuinely don't understand where that logic comes from.
+Meanwhile, a six-year-old knows something terrible happened, nobody will explain it, and she's processing the whole thing alone in her bedroom with zero tools and zero vocabulary for what she's feeling.
+And on the other end — when an 85-year-old loses a spouse of sixty years, somehow people think they should handle it better because they're older.
+As if six decades of shared life makes the empty chair at breakfast easier.

 Deaths that carry a whisper.
 Overdose.
 Suicide.
 AIDS.
-I'm just going to say it plainly: if someone you loved died from one of these, you already know what I'm talking about and I don't need to spell it out.
+Plainly: if someone you loved died from one of these, you already know what this means.
 The grief is hard enough.
 The judgment from other people about how the person died — that's the part that makes it unbearable.
-And that shame, that pressure to stay quiet, that's a direct highway to complicated grief which is a whole separate beast and much, much harder to climb out of once it takes hold.
+And that shame, that pressure to stay quiet, is a direct path to complicated grief, which is a separate and much harder thing to climb out of once it takes hold.

 Can we talk about the internet for a second?

 People build real relationships online.
-I'm not talking about casual follows — I mean actual, genuine, talk-every-day friendships.
-Guild mates in an MMO you've been raiding with for four years.
+Not casual follows — actual, genuine, talk-every-day friendships.
+Guild mates in an online game you've played together for years.
 A group chat that's been going since 2019.
 Someone on a forum who talked you through your divorce at 2am.
 Those bonds are real.
-Your brain doesn't care whether you met the person at a coffee shop in Brooklyn or on a Discord server at midnight — the attachment forms the same way through the same neural pathways with the same emotional weight.
+The brain doesn't care whether you met the person at a coffee shop or on a chat server at midnight — the attachment forms the same way through the same neural pathways with the same emotional weight.

 So when one of those people dies?
 Yeah.
 It wrecks you.

-But then you get the fun bonus round of nobody in your offline life understanding why.
-"You never even met them in person," they say.
-Cool, thanks, very helpful.
+And then you face the added difficulty of nobody in your offline life understanding why.
+"You never even met them in person," they say — which is rarely the comfort it is meant to be.

-And THEN — because the internet is just the gift that keeps on giving — social media starts resurfacing them.
+And then — because of the way our devices work — social media starts resurfacing them.
 Those "On This Day" memories.
 Tagged photos from two years ago.
 The algorithm cheerfully suggesting you check out their profile.
-A woman I worked with called it "a scab that gets ripped off every single time I open my phone."
-She'd be having an okay Wednesday, making dinner, and then ping — Instagram shows her a selfie with her friend who died in March, and suddenly it's March again and she's standing in the kitchen crying into a pot of spaghetti.
+One way people describe it: "a scab that gets ripped off every single time I open my phone."
+You could be having an okay Wednesday, making dinner, and then ping — a feed shows you a photo with the friend who died, and suddenly it's that month all over again and you're standing in the kitchen in tears.

 If this is happening to you: mute the keywords.
 Turn off memory features.
 Unfollow what you need to unfollow.
-I know it feels like betrayal — like if you mute their name you're abandoning them.
+It can feel like betrayal — like if you mute their name you're abandoning them.
 You're not.
 You're choosing when to remember instead of letting an algorithm ambush you with it.
 Huge difference.

 So what actually helps?
-(Not the five stages, I promise)
+(Not the five stages)

-I'm not going to walk you through denial-anger-bargaining-depression-acceptance.
-Partly because Elisabeth Kübler-Ross wrote those about people who were dying, not people who were grieving — and somewhere along the way we all collectively forgot that distinction.
+This will not walk you through denial-anger-bargaining-depression-acceptance.
+Partly because Elisabeth Kübler-Ross wrote those stages about people who were dying, not people who were grieving — and somewhere along the way that distinction got lost.
 But mostly because grief doesn't work like a checklist.
 It's not a straight line.
-It's more like... you know when your phone GPS reroutes you seventeen times and you end up on some random back road going the wrong direction for a while before eventually, somehow, arriving?
-It's like that.
-But less annoying.
-Actually no, it's more annoying.
-Never mind, bad analogy.
+It's more like a GPS that reroutes a dozen times and sends you down a back road in the wrong direction for a while before, somehow, you arrive.

 Build your own rituals because nobody else is going to.
 When your grief is disenfranchised — when the loss is a pet or a job or an ex or a friendship — nobody sends flowers.
 Nobody organizes a meal train.
-The world just... keeps going, and you're supposed to keep up.
+The world just keeps going, and you're supposed to keep up.
 So you make your own markers.
 Write a letter to whatever you lost — you don't have to send it anywhere, just write it.
 Plant something.
 Light a candle on the anniversary.
-One woman I work with makes a $25 donation to the ASPCA every year on March 8th.
-That's the day her dog Biscuit died.
-Nobody at the ASPCA knows why she does it.
-Her husband doesn't even know.
-The ritual is hers.
+Some people make a small annual donation to a charity on the date of the loss.
+Nobody else has to know why.
+The ritual is yours.
 That's the whole point.

 Find your people, even if you have to look hard.
-Therapy is great.
-I'll always push for therapy.
-But there's this thing that happens in a peer support group — where you sit in a room or a Zoom call with people who've lost the same kind of thing you've lost — and somebody says "yeah, me too" and something just... cracks open.
-That's not a metaphor, I mean it physically, like you can feel something release in your chest.
-Study out of Johns Hopkins (2023) found peer support groups cut depression scores by about 22% in people dealing with unrecognized loss.
-Not nothing.
-If you want to find one, we put together a guide on grief support groups that lists some good starting points.
+Therapy helps, and it's worth pursuing.
+But there's also something specific that happens in a peer support group — where you sit in a room or a video call with people who've lost the same kind of thing you've lost — and somebody says "yeah, me too" and something cracks open.
+Peer support can be a meaningful source of relief for people dealing with unrecognized loss.
+Hospice organizations, faith communities, and national grief nonprofits are good starting points for finding a group that fits your kind of loss.

 Quit telling yourself your grief doesn't count.
-I know.
 Easier said than done.
 You've probably got years of internalized messaging — from family, from coworkers, from society at large — telling you this wasn't a "real" loss, other people have it worse, you should be over it.
-All of that?
-Garbage.
-I mean it.
-Total garbage.
-Grief is not a competition and there's no threshold of tragedy you have to clear before you earn the right to feel bad.
+All of that is wrong.
+Grief is not a competition, and there's no threshold of tragedy you have to clear before you earn the right to feel bad.
 You feel it?
 Then it's real.
 End of story.

 Things people say that make it worse (even with good intentions)